SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - TITLE
 - These used leveraged modern tooling and frameworks originally used for SPAs...
   - To generate static sites
-- TODO: PICK UP HERE
+- These sites can add interactivity with the islands pattern...
+  - That we'll look at in a moment
+- The static files of the sites can be cached on global CDNs like CloudFlare...
+  - To provide a fast loading experience for users around the world
+- This architecture is sometimes called "JAMstack"
+  - Which stands for JavaScript, APIs, and Markup
+  - But what exactly that meant was never very clear
-- JAMstack was a term invented by host Netlify to advertise this architecture (hosted on their platform)
+- JAMstack was a term invented by host Netlify...
+  - To advertise this architecture (hosted on their platform)
   > The core principles of pre-rendering, and decoupling, enable sites and
   > applications to be delivered with greater confidence and resilience than ever
   > before.
-- Though the term "JAMstack" has faded into history, the architecture is still going strong -->
+- Though the term "JAMstack" has faded into history...
+  - The architecture is still going strong
+- Some patterns that are important to this architecture are...
+-->

 ---